Capital Cities of the Ancient Maya: Honduras, Guatemala & Mexico Tour

 Day 13: Transfer to the airport and fly back to the USA.
 (B)

-$8,795.00 (per person, double occupancy) includes round trip airfare to San Pedro, Honduras and returning from Mexico City, Mexico; internal flight in Mexico from Tuxtla Gutierrez to Mexico City; all hotels; meals as noted; ground transportation; guides; entry fees and gratuities.
+$8,995.00 (per person, double occupancy) includes round trip airfare from gateway city to San Pedro, Honduras and returning from Mexico City, Mexico; internal flight in Mexico from Tuxtla Gutierrez to Mexico City; all hotels; meals as noted; ground transportation; guides; entry fees and gratuities.

 Single Supplement: $795.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.